 The Eastern Moors Partnership will assess applications and work with event organisers to try and satisfy the requirements of the event organiser and the legal obligations of the land manager, whilst protecting the unique nature of the site and its enjoyment by other visitors.

 In many cases the event or activity will require Natural England consent prior to an event licence being issued.
 In this case, the Eastern Moors Partnership as land manager is required to apply for the consent.
 If the application is successful the partnership is then in a position to issue an event licence.
-In some cases, before this can happen, Natural England will require further clarification or ask for alterations to be made to the event.
-There are circumstances where consent is not attained, the partnership is unable to issue a licence and the event is not able to go ahead, or go ahead at that time.
+In some cases before this can happen, Natural England will require further clarification or ask for alterations to be made to the event.
+There are circumstances where consent is not attained, leaving the partnership unable to issue a licence and therefore the event is not able to go ahead, or go ahead at that time.

 Event licence applications containing all required information must be received by the Eastern Moors Partnership at least 4 months prior to the event date.
 Failure to do so may result in the cancellation of your event.